dsanmartin/fftfd/README.md

-# fftfd
+# FFT-FD Method

-FFT-FD method for Poisson's equation
+## A Mixed 2D Discrete Fourier Transform and Finite Difference Method for solving a 3D Poisson Equation